Dimension 11 — Rokon City Municipal Hospital (RCMH)

 ~ ~ ~

 Sage parked the car on the roof of the apartment.
 “By the way, you’re not in any pain, are you?
-From the vaccines, I mean?
-I’m guessing you had to get one, at least.”
+From the vaccines, I mean?”

 “I mean, better than dying randomly, though.
 Or killing the entire Rokon population.”
 Sage said with a smirk.